-Visitors during COVID, can schedule video calls through Securus Video Connect (see link above).
+Visitors during COVID can schedule video calls through Securus Video Connect (see link above).

 Special visits at other times must be approved in advance by a Sergeant or the Detention Administrator.
 Attorney and clergy visits are approved for any time with appropriate identification.
 Bible studies, AA and Mental Health groups are held regularly as part of the self-help courses offered.
 Detainees may receive money that can be used to pay their co-pay for medical treatment, booking and bonding fees, and commissary items.
 To add money to an inmate's account, go to SMARTDEPOSIT.com, call 1-866-394-0490, or come down to the kiosk at the Sheriff’s Office.
 You can also send money orders through the U.S. Postal Service.

-As of April 1, 2021, all incoming mail will be scanned and given to inmates electronically.
+All incoming mail will be scanned and given to inmates electronically.
 Please make sure when writing letters that you only write on one side of the paper for purposes of scanning items.
 We will also scan all photos that come in--please DO NOT SEND any INAPPROPRIATE photos as those will not be scanned.
 Please refrain from sending anything that we have may have issues scanning.

 Finger Printing for Concealed Carry Permits, Suppressor Permits, and Court ordered prints will be done at the Court House at 501 Palmer Street, 3rd floor, Monday through Friday from 8:00 am – 5:00 pm.
 D elays may occur depending on court proceedings.
 You must first come to the Sheriff’s Office to pay for your Concealed Carry & Suppressor prints, then go to the Courthouse to be printed.
 For Court ordered prints, you can go directly to the Courthouse for prints--just make sure you have a vail photo I.D.